raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/opaque_types_in_swift.md

 ## Opaque types in SwiftUI
 When used as the return type for the body field of a struct that complies with the View protocol, *some View* in SwiftUI is an **opaque type**.
 The *some View* type enables the caller to utilize the view like any other view type while keeping the implementation of the view hidden from the caller.

-> **Opaque types** are denoted with the word *some*"* to show that they are an implementation detail of the function or type that is using them.
+> **Opaque types** are denoted with the word *some* to show that they are an implementation detail of the function or type that is using them.
 It is used to convey that the caller only cares that the type follows a given protocol or has a specific set of methods and is not concerned with the precise type being used.

 Here is an example of how *some View* might be used in a SwiftUI view hierarchy: